 The vast majority of states use the rule of equitable distribution.
 In a nutshell, the judge will divide all of the couple's marital property (and allocate their marital debts) based on the judge's decision as to what is fair to both spouses under the particular facts of each case.
-Because of this case-by-case approach, it's important to note that "equitable" doesn't necessarily mean equal (a 50-50 split).
+Because of this case-by-case approach, it's important to note that "equitable" doesn't necessarily mean equal (50-50) split.

 Each state has its own guidelines for judges to follow when deciding how to distribute property equitably.
 Some of the more common factors include:

-A 50-50 distribution doesn't mean each individual asset has to be split in half.
+Even when a judge orders a 50-50 property division in divorce, that doesn't mean each individual asset has to be split in half.
 For example, let's say one of the spouses needs to remain in the marital home, in order to care for a disabled child's special needs.
-The court may award the home to that spouse but then order that other assets be sold—with the proceeds going to the other spouse to compensate for half the value of the home.
+The judge may award the home to that spouse but then order that different assets be sold—with the proceeds going to the other spouse to compensate for half the value of the home.